lonewolfyuri/SecuriSys/README.md

   + Fog Subscribes to Surveillance + Central Hub devices
   + Central Hub device subscribes to Sensor + Surveillance devices
   + Google Cloud Storage authenticates the account based on a system path variable, and if the provided credentials are valid, it proceeds to open a client.

-## Quality Attributes:
-  + Security - RSA Encryption as well as Secure Google Cloud Storage.
-  + Reliability - Self-reconnecting sockets to recover from loss of connection as well as reliability in power outages and approriate response in loss of devices.
-  + Performance - Our system is designed with each device performing operations accross the system as a whole to increase performance and ensure optimal run-time behavior.